MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-auth-ios-sign-up-sign-in-sign-out.md

 ms.topic: how-to
 ms.date: 02/12/2024
 ms.custom: developer, devx-track-dotnet
-#Customer intent: As a dev, devops, I want to learn about Add sign up, sign in and sign out with email one-time passcode.
+#Customer intent: As a dev, devops, I want to learn about Add sign-up, sign in and sign out with email one-time passcode.
 ---

 # Tutorial: Add sign up, sign in and sign out with email one-time passcode